-Hybrid models are usually born from the compromise between different methods.
-One of the most popular today is Agile-Waterfall Hybrid described by Erick Bergmann and Andy Hamilton.
+One of the most popular of these combined methods today is the Agile-Waterfall Hybrid method as described by Erick Bergmann and Andy Hamilton.

-The Agile-Waterfall Hybrid model is far from perfect and it is a compromise.
-It has as many advantages as disadvantages, just like all methodologies.
-The Agile-Waterfall Hybrid is often considered a smart approach for adopting both methodologies without compromising too much – essentially, making the best of both worlds.
+The Agile-Waterfall Hybrid model really is a compromise and as such, it has as many advantages as disadvantages.
+That said, it is often considered a smart approach for adopting both methodologies without compromising too much – essentially, making the best of both worlds.

-- Implementing Agile-Waterfall Hybrid allows software teams to work “Agile”, while hardware development teams and product managers can keep using a traditional PMP/Waterfall approach.
+- Implementing Agile-Waterfall Hybrid allows certain software-specific teams to work Agile while hardware development teams and product managers can keep using a traditional PMP/Waterfall approach for the overarching project.

-- Tight, continuous integration between PMP and Agile software development processes from product concept until validation and production.
-As with all software development methodologies, collaboration is key, and the Agile-Waterfall Hybrid method enables teams to define requirements and adapt to changing requirements and provide feedback from both PMP and Agile sides, allowing for continuous delivery.
+- This method involves tight integration and continuous collaboration between PMP and Agile software development processes and teams from product concept until validation and production.
+The Agile-Waterfall Hybrid method enables teams to enhance collaboration and thus better adapt to changing requirements.

 - The Hybrid model is best suited for reusing software code, when dealing with a series of similar products and when future products must also be considered.
 In such situations, a quick turnaround time may be needed to keep up the pace with continual product releases.
-Backlog management is a critical area for successful adoption of this Hybrid model, and adoption is best assisted by software version release planning features.
+Backlog management is a critical area for successful adoption of this Hybrid model, increasing the importance of adequate software version / release planning methods.

 As with all Hybrid models, both sides must compromise.
-Waterfall development must give up some of the certainty of fixed expectations, for the flexibility and freedoms of the Agile world.
-The Agile compromise is to be creative but with far less freedom, working against a fixed deadline with cost forecasting and risk assessments.
+Waterfall development must give up some of the certainty of fixed expectations for the flexibility and freedoms of the Agile world.
+The Agile compromise is to be creative but with far less freedom, working against a fixed deadline with cost forecasting and thorough risk assessment.

-The Agile-Waterfall model aims to retain the dependency tracking and clarity of Waterfall, while embracing the strengths of the Agile methodology, providing the flexibility and transparency necessary to adapt to the fast changing requirements of stakeholders.
+The Agile-Waterfall Hybrid model aims to retain the dependency tracking and clarity of Waterfall, while embracing the strengths of the Agile methodology, providing the flexibility and transparency necessary to adapt to the fast-changing requirements of stakeholders.